Mount A Strong Defense Against White Collar Charges

 While white collar crimes are often committed by upper-class individuals, just about anyone who is willing to capitalize financially can be charged with these offenses.
 Since a conviction can result in serious criminal penalties, hire a knowledgeable and skilled attorney who was the Chief of the Special Prosecutions Unit, which handled hundreds of white collar crimes and high-profile cases.

 Let us help.
-Call 214-856-6130 as soon as possible to speak to a white collar crimes attorney in McKinney.
+Call 214-856-6130 as soon as possible to speak to a white collar crimes attorney in Plano.

 Legal Penalties For White Collar Crimes

 Before you read any further, please be advised that, if you have been accused of fraud, embezzlement, or any other such offense, you cannot afford to wait any longer to secure legal representation.
 Please call our Plano criminal defense firm as soon as possible to schedule your free consultation with us.

 Types of and penalties for white collar crimes include:

 - Securities fraud: The state of Texas regards securities fraud as a theft felony and determines the degree of the felony by the amount involved. (i.e., an offense involving $300,000+ is a first-degree felony, resulting in a maximum of $10,000 in fines and 99 years in prison.)
 The Texas State Securities Board aggressively investigates and prosecutes allegations of securities fraud, often attempting to secure lengthy prison sentences.

 - Insurance fraud: Misleading an insurer in order to obtain funds can result in anywhere from a Class C misdemeanor to a first-degree felony, depending on the amount in controversy.